Prototypist1/Tac/ReadMe.md

 - Methods – Group/organize logic.
 - Method-blueprints – Create methods that share logic but act with respect to different contexts.
 They allow us to easily reuse instance methods across different kinds of object, a capacity traditionally provided by inheritance.

-It's all pretty familiar stuff.
+These are familiar concepts.
 Objects, types, and methods are more or less what you expect, and method-blueprints are just glorified method factories.

 ## Objects